-- The Bank has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances with the right to full recovery of the amount lent plus accrued interest at market rates - The Bank cannot sell or pledge the original asset other than as security to the eventual recipients - The Bank has to remit any cash flows it collects on behalf of the eventual recipients without material delay.
+- The Bank has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances with the right to full recovery of the amount lent plus accrued interest at market rates - .
+The Bank cannot sell or pledge the original asset other than as security to the eventual recipients - The Bank has to remit any cash flows it collects on behalf of the eventual recipients without material delay.
 In addition, the Bank is not entitled to reinvest such cash flows, except for investments in cash or cash equivalents including interest earned, during the period between the collection date and the date of required remittance to the eventual recipients.
+A transfer only qualifies for derecognition if either: - The Bank has transferred substantially all the risks and rewards of the asset; or - The Bank has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.